hachene/pager-service/README.md

 - `markMonitoredServiceAsHealthy` Given a Monitored Service Id it will mark it as Healthy.
 - `getMonitoredServiceById`  Given a Monitored Service Id it will return the associated Monitored Service.
 - `getAlertByMonitoredServiceId` Given a Monitored Service Id it will return an Alert Related to that Monitored Service.
+- `markAlertAsAcknowledged` Given an Alert Id it will set the `isAcknowledged` attribute to true for the corresponding Alert entity.

 Using a relational database we could create several tables, one per model, and some of them may need to have foreign keys to make relations with Monitored Services (for instance, an Alert or an AcknowledgementTimeout are related to Monitored Services 1:1).